Robert William Dyer

-Robert William Dyer was a solicitor, judge and served as mayor of Hamilton, New Zealand from 1901 to 1903.
+Robert William Dyer (1859-1939) was a solicitor, judge and the mayor of Hamilton, New Zealand from 1901 to 1903.

 Professional life

 Robert was articled to E. A. Mackechnie, a leading Auckland solicitor, and admitted as a solicitor of the Supreme Court at the unusually early age of age of 21 in 1881.
 He became a leading Auckland solicitor before moving to the Waikato, to enter into partnership with Sir Frederick Whitaker, of Hamilton, managing the Kihikihi and then the Cambridge branch of the business, before moving to Hamilton in 1889, when Sir Frederick's health was failing.
 He became registrar of deeds in Invercargill in 1903, then in 1905, a stipendiary magistrate in Auckland, then Rotorua and, about 1918, in Hawke's Bay.
 After nine years he retired to Napier.

 As stipendiary magistrate at Whakatāne, he gave evidence in the lengthy case against Rua Kenana Hepetipa in 1916.

 Personal life

 Robert was born in Mahurangi, the son of Robert Coates Dyer, at that time a farmer, who subsequently became a member of Auckland Provincial Council and later a teacher at the Church of England Grammar School, Parnell, and then headmaster at Cambridge District High School.
 Robert went to his father's Parnell school and to St. John's College, Tamaki.

-On June 23, 1885 at St Paul's Church, Auckland Robert was married to Elizabeth Augusta Minnitt, eldest daughter of Major Charles Goring Minnitt, late of the Waikato Militia, which he commanded at Kihikihi.
+On June 23, 1885, at St Paul's Church, Auckland Robert was married to Elizabeth Augusta Minnitt, eldest daughter of Major Charles Goring Minnitt, late of the Waikato Militia, which he commanded at Kihikihi.
 She was a granddaughter of Sir Frederick Whitaker.

 He was survived by three sons and two daughters.